 Dual Diagnosis: Mental Illness and Alcoholism

 A common risk factor of addiction is mental illness.
 People with any sort of mental illness such as anxiety or depression often turn to substances such as alcohol to cope with their symptoms.

-Alcohol abuse and mental illnesses that occur simultaneously are known as dual diagnosis or a co-occurring disorder.
-Those who are alcoholics also may have an underlying mental illness, but, because they are oftentimes so hard to detect and diagnose, the addiction and the underlying mental illness is left untreated, resulting in major complications, and even death due to relapse and overdose.
+Alcohol use disorder and mental illnesses that occur simultaneously are known as dual diagnosis or a co-occurring disorder.
+Those who are suffering from alcoholism may also have an underlying mental illness.
+However, because they are oftentimes so hard to detect and diagnose, the addiction and the underlying mental illness is left untreated.
+This can result in major complications and even death due to relapse and overdose.

 At Sana Lake Recovery Center, we believe that mental illness is the foundation of one’s health.
 Therefore, during the intake and detox processes, we make sure to fully understand all of your medical histories, and make a comprehensive treatment plan tailored to each person’s needs.